This man/woman/creature is a One-Man Army

 - One Piece has the King of the Pirates Gold Roger, over twenty years dead.
 Only the World's Strongest Man, Whitebeard, was said to ever fight on equal terms with him.
 One of the big secrets surrounding Roger's capture and execution is the fact that he was never actually captured, Roger surrendered and used his death to spark the Great Pirate Era.

-- Hashirama from Naruto is the man that shaped the current existing shinobi system and ended years of conflict, something that was thought to be impossible during his time.
+- Hashirama Senju from is the man that shaped the current existing shinobi system and ended years of conflict, something that was thought to be impossible during his time.
 Not to mention he can squash Bijuus flat if he feels like it.

 - Lyrical Nanoha has the last Sankt Kaiser, the Queen deemed second to none in combat who sacrificed herself to stop the Ancient Belka War, an act that led to her being worshiped as a Christ-like figure in The Multiverse.
 Nanoha in her Super Mode could barely keep up with an untrained clone of hers during the climax of Magical Girl Lyrical Nanoha Striker S, and flashbacks in Magical Girl Lyrical Nanoha ViVid shows her curb-stomping other powerful legendary figures from her time.